danbev/learning-nodejs/README.md

       var c = new SecureContext(options.secureProtocol, secureOptions, context);
 ```

 And here we find the call to `SecureContext` using `new`.

-In this walk through we have been taking a look at `New` but this was not called at this time.
-The
+At this point this
+function will have been bound by `SecureContext::Initialize` which is called
+by `node::crypto::Initialize` in `src/node_crypto.cc`.
+When the `tls` module
+is required it will load the internal `crypto` module` which is what will
+cause `node::crypto::Initialize` to be invoked.

-next task in `SecureContext::Initialize(env, target)` is to set up functions on the
+`SecureContext::Initialize(env, target)` has the following functions that is
+adds:
 ```c++
     Local<FunctionTemplate> t = env->NewFunctionTemplate(SecureContext::New);
     t->InstanceTemplate()->SetInternalFieldCount(1);